 History

-Church of St. Cattwg in Llanmaes was founded in the 13th century on the site of an earlier temple from the 5th and 6th centuries.
-The earliest information about it comes from 1254.
-In 1632, a tower on the west side was added or renewed, and in the 19th century a thorough renovation of the church was carried out.
+Church of St. Cattwg in Llanmaes was built in the 13th century on the site of an earlier church dating back to the 5th or 6th century.
+The earliest record of it dates back to 1254.
+The building underwent several alterations during the 15th and 16th centuries, primarily to adapt its architectural details to changing tastes and the late Gothic style.
+In 1632, a tower was added or repaired on the west side, and in 1882, a thorough Victorian renovation was carried out under the supervision of the architect John Prichard.

 Architecture